yusefnapora/w3name-rust-client/README.md

 ## Install

-### Binary releases
+To install with `cargo`, you'll need the [Protocol Buffers compiler](https://grpc.io/docs/protoc-installation/), and the `protoc` command must be on your `$PATH`.
+Version `3.20.2` is known to work, and other 3.x versions are likely to work as well.

-To download a pre-compiled binary of the `w3name` command-line tool, grab the `.tar.gz` file for your platform from the [latest release](https://github.com/yusefnapora/w3name-rust-client/releases).
+You'll also need `perl`, since we build openssl from source, and `perl` is required by the build process.

 Until this gets published on crates.io, you can install from git using: